Greece Moments Greece Moments

 Wanderung Sieben Quellen Route Tipps

 In 1920, the Italians began excavations to divert the spring stream to the other side of the hill.
-The work lasted until 1931, dams for a reservoir, kilometers of above-ground canal systems and narrow tunnels were built.
-The most famous tunnel is located right next to the springs and is 186 m long and flows into a reservoir.
+The work lasted until 1931.
+Dams were constructed for a reservoir, along with kilometres of above-ground canal systems and narrow tunnels.
+The most famous tunnel runs right next to the springs, stretches 186 m in length and feeds directly into the reservoir.

 Tunnel Sieben Quellen Rhodos Erfahrung